Primary Homework Policy

 Philosophy

-At Silverline, we believe homework first and foremost, needs to be purposeful.
-We aim to provide opportunities for students to consolidate learning to embed skills or knowledge.
-Alongside this, our BrainBuilder approach aims to combine creativity and purpose, providing students the opportunity to be independent with their learning.
+At Silverline, we believe that first and foremost, homework needs to be purposeful.
+We aim to provide opportunities for students to consolidate learning to embed skills or knowledge as an extension of classroom learning.

-BrainBuilder tasks are given on a Friday, and must be returned by Thursday of the following week.
+Homework tasks are given on a Thursday and must be returned by the following Wednesday.
 This allows students and families a certain amount of flexibility to fit homework around other activities.
 We encourage students to take responsibility for managing their time and, with support, establishing their own homework routines.
-We encourage students, in all areas of their learning, to understand the importance of quality over quantity and purpose over …
+We encourage students, in all areas of their learning, to understand the importance of quality over quantity.

 Bespoke homework tasks are designed by the teacher to maximize the impact on learning.
 This may be an opportunity to: